Category Archives: perrennials

 photo by SVSeekins

 It will hold its own for several more months, sharing the spotlight with a sequence of spring bulbs: the early snowdrops in January, the crocus in February, and daffodils in March.
+What a winning strategy.
+I’m not likely to question its value to the garden or reconsider its highly visible position near the driveway.

 photo by SVSeekins